kiiboyane/Advanced-data-structures/RMQ/cartesian.md

 ![Cartesian Tree](https://github.com/kiiboyane/Advanced-data-structures/blob/master/RMQ/min_heap.png)

-> An LCA in the cartesian tree is equivilent to the RMQ in the array .
+> An LCA in the cartesian tree is equivalent to the RMQ in the array .